-Aberdeen boss Goodwin exits club 19minutes after loss
+Goodwin departs Aberdeen 19 minutes after 6-0 loss

 Goodwin, 41, was appointed on 19 February last year.

 "Jim is a good man, has given it everything here.
-I met him right after the game and he came up and gave me a hug and simply said, 'I know, Dave, it's just not good enough.'," an emotional Aberdeen chairman told BBC Scotland.
+I met him right after the game and he came up and gave me a hug and simply said, 'I know, Dave, it's just not good enough.'," emotional Aberdeen chairman Dave Cormack told BBC Scotland.

 "So we part company for obvious reasons.
 Since coming back from the World Cup our away form has been abysmal, our form at home has been pretty decent.
 I think some of the players also need to take responsibility.
 As a Dons fan, I'm 64 now, been going there for close to 60 years, I take responsibility.
 I am the chairman of the club and I have overseen on the football side the changes we have made.